BenjaminWolfe/dotfiles/manual-customizations.md

   - The whole purpose of this is for rare cases where you have to open an `invite.ics` file (see below)
 - _Night Shift options_: Schedule: Sunset to Sunrise
+- To hide files on a Mac desktop, navigate to System Settings > Desktop & Dock and uncheck the "On Desktop" box under the "Show items" section.

 ## Changing Default Applications by File Type